Bill Warner (motorcyclist)

 After going 278 mph in a mile on a Modified-class land speed motorcycle, Warner began building a new, Altered-class chassis, engine, and bodywork in order to attempt to break the 300 mph barrier on a conventional (rider-exposed) motorcycle.
 This undertaking was supported by many industry and personal sponsors, and absorbed all of Warner's time and energy.
 After breaking 300 on his first attempt in 2011, running 311.945 mph on a 1.5 mile track, Warner sought to break 300 mph in a single mile, after which he planned to retire from ultimate land speed racing, auction his racing motorcycle, and manage his own standing-mile land speed event in Houston, Texas.

 On July 14, 2013, while attempting to break 300 mph in a single mile at the Loring Timing Association land speed meet, Warner lost control of his motorcycle at 285 mph.
 His motorcycle veered off the course and struck a 6" concrete landing light pedestal and he was thrown a great distance.
-Warner was conscious after the crash, but was pronounced dead at Cary Medical Center in Caribou, Maine.
-He had achieved 296 mph in a mile at the event, in less than optimal conditions.
-The cause of the accident is unclear, though investigators suspect mechanical or tire failure.
+Warner was conscious after the crash, but he was pronounced dead at Cary Medical Center in Caribou, Maine.
+He had achieved 296 mph in a mile at the event in less than optimal conditions.
+The cause of the accident is unclear, but investigators suspected mechanical or tire failure.
 He was survived by his parents, brother, and sister.